-This paper presents a comprehensive and generalized analysis of the bidirectional dual active bridge (DAB) DC/DC converter using triple phase shift (TPS) control to enable closed loop power regulation while minimizing current stress.
-The key new achievements are: a generic analysis in terms of possible conversion ratios/converter voltage gains (i.e. Buck/Boost/Unity), per unit based equations regardless of DAB ratings, and a new simple closed loop controller implementable in real time to meet desired power transfer regulation at minimum current stress.
-Per unit based analytical expressions are derived for converter AC RMS current as well as power transferred.
-An offline particle swarm optimization (PSO) method is used to obtain an extensive set of TPS ratios for minimizing the RMS current in the entire bidirectional power range of -1 to 1 per unit.
-The extensive set of results achieved from PSO presents a generic data pool which is carefully analyzed to derive simple useful relations.
-Such relations enabled a generic closed loop controller design that can be implemented in real time avoiding the extensive computational capacity that iterative optimization techniques require.
-A detailed Simulink DAB switching model is used to validate precision of the proposed closed loop controller under various operating conditions.
+This paper presents a comprehensive and generalized analysis of the bidirectional dual active bridge (DAB) dc-dc converter using triple phase shift (TPS) control to enable closed-loop power regulation while minimizing current stress.
+The key new achievements are a generic analysis in terms of possible conversion ratios/converter voltage gains (i.e., Buck/Boost/Unity), per unit based equations regardless of DAB ratings, and a new simple closed-loop controller implementable in real time to meet desired power transfer regulation at minimum current stress.
+Per unit based analytical expressions are derived for converter ac rms current as well as power transferred.
+An offline particle swarm optimization (PSO) method is used to obtain an extensive set of TPS ratios for minimizing the rms current in the entire bidirectional power range of -1 to 1 per unit.
+The extensive set of results achieved from PSO presents a generic data pool, which is carefully analyzed to derive simple useful relations.
+Such relations enable a generic closed-loop controller design that can be implemented in real time avoiding the extensive computational capacity that iterative optimization techniques require.
+A detailed Simulink DAB switching model is used to validate the precision of the proposed closed-loop controller under various operating conditions.
 An experimental prototype also substantiates the results achieved.

 - current stress